romytz/TCP-Server/README.md

 5. Type /quit to disconnect, or /list to see connected clients.
 6. Press ENTER in the server terminal to gracefully shut down.

+## 🐳 Docker Support

+This project can also run in a Docker container for easy portability and isolation.

+1. Build the Docker image:
+    ```bash
+    docker build -t go-tcp-server .
+    ```
+2. Run the container:
+    ```bash
+    docker run -it -p 3000:3000 go-tcp-server
+    ```
+3. Connect to the server using Telnet (in a separate terminal):
+    ```bash
+    telnet localhost 3000
+    ```
+4. Type a message and press Enter — the server will respond.
+5. Type `/quit` to disconnect, or `/list` to see connected clients.
+6. Press ENTER in the Docker container terminal to gracefully shut down the server.

 ## 🛠 Features
 - Accepts multiple simultaneous client connections
 - Reads full messages until newline (\n)